arielfprado/Rocket-Store/README.md

 ### Description

-E-commerce developed using React.JS, Typscript and consuming an external API providing the informatio for the products, product ratings, categories, discount coupons, addresses saved and credit cards saved information.
+e-commerce developed using React.JS, Typescript and consuming an external API providing the information for the products, product ratings, categories, discount coupons, addresses saved and credit cards saved.
 Context APIs were created to manage Favorites, ShoppingCart & Orders.

 ### Preview